-Guide to Dubrovnik, Dalmatia ‘s Lustrous Pearl, and the grand finale of my bus road trip along the Adriatic coast.
+Guide to Dubrovnik, the Lustrous Pearl of Dalmatia.
+It was the grand finale of my bus road trip along the Adriatic coast.

-However, the large crowds and the flaws that come with tourist sellout overshadowed my stay a bit.
+Despite the large crowds and the flaws that come with tourist sellout that overshadowed my stay a bit.

 To Be Or Not To Be

 Remember what I wrote about Rijeka?
-How did I enjoy taking part in everyday life there?
-“Just being” – no sight-chasing, no FOMO – just being there?
+How much I enjoyed taking part in everyday life there?
+“Just being” – no sight-chasing, no FOMO – just being?

 Well, Dubrovnik was quite the opposite.